 Avoid storing them in the bathroom.
 It is far better to store them in a dark, fresh and dry place.
 We keep all our oils in a wine cellar.
 This allows for an optimal conservation of the oil and its properties.

 Some essential oils have a corrosive action and the prolonged contact with the plastic dropper tip could harm the bottle.

 5. Do not put your fingers in the bottle

-This is tempting for some oils (rarely the case) that can be applied undiluted to the skin.
-Your fingers’ contact with the stopper and all the impurities it caries will alter the strength of your essential oil.
+This is tempting for some oils (rarely the case) that you can be apply undiluted to the skin.
+Your fingers’ contact with the stopper and all the impurities it carries will alter the strength of your essential oil.

 6. Don’t forget to close it

 Aromatic compounds are volatile.
-Therefore, a bottle should not be left open but should be resealed immediately.
+Therefore, don’t leave a bottle open and resealed immediately.
 Furthermore, the contact with air will provoke an oxidation that will eventually shorten the life of your essential oil (this is why it is sometimes advised to pour the remaining content in a smaller bottle when half empty).